 (1) The Financial Assurance for Long-term Management and Monitoring of the Project Area is a _________ that will be issued in U.S. dollars by a North American banking institution.

 (2) The principal or total amount of the Financial Assurance for Long-term Management and Monitoring is $________.
-This amount was determined based on the financial assurance information attached to this Contract as Attachment 2, consisting of the financial assurance cost calculator, which comprises of a spreadsheet and instructions that show all of the tasks (including management and monitoring, and credit verification in accordance with the terms of Section 8.c of this Contract); task descriptions; labor (hours); cost, frequency, and timing/scheduling of the tasks; the total annual funding necessary for each task; considering inflation and interest if applicable; and any associated assumptions for each task required by the Management Plan for the Project Area.
+This amount was determined based on the financial assurance information attached to this Contract as Attachment 2, consisting of the financial assurance cost calculator, which comprises of a spreadsheet and instructions that show all of the tasks (including management and monitoring, and credit verification in accordance with the terms of Section 7 of this Contract); task descriptions; labor (hours); cost, frequency, and timing/scheduling of the tasks; the total annual funding necessary for each task; considering inflation and interest if applicable; and any associated assumptions for each task required by the Management Plan for the Project Area.
 The total annual expenses include, but are not limited to, administration, contingency, and capital costs.

 (3) Participant may withdraw a maximum of $_________ annually from the Financial Assurance for Long-term Management and Monitoring over the Contract Period.
 If a Participant desires to withdraw a greater amount of funds from the Financial Assurance for Long-term Management and Monitoring, written permission from the Administrator is required.
 Participant may withdraw all funds remaining in the Financial Assurance for Long-term Management Monitoring, including any accrued interest, at the end of the Credit Project’s Contract Period.

-(4) The Administrator shall have access to the Financial Assurance Fund for Long-term Management and Monitoring in the case of Credit Project failure due to an Intentional or Unintentional Reversal to carry out Administrator remedies included in this Contract, in accordance with the terms of Sections 13.a.2 and 13.a.3 of this Contract.
+(4) The Administrator shall have access to the Financial Assurance Fund for Long-term Management and Monitoring in the case of Credit Project failure due to an Intentional or Unintentional Reversal to carry out Administrator remedies included in this Contract, in accordance with the terms of Section 12 of this Contract.

 (b) Process and Financial Assurance for Intentional Reversal.
 The Administrator and Participant agree to a process for, or agree to the Administrator using the financial assurance to cover the costs of replacing Credits that have been sold or otherwise applied to offset Debits due to Intentional Reversal.
 The purpose of such replacement process and financial assurance is to ensure the replacement of Credits if, at any point during the Contract Period, Credit Project failure as a result of Intentional Reversal is determined.